anthony-mills/CryptoCoins/README.md

 /update - Gets the latest market data and stores the currency price information to the pricedata table.

+/daily-winners/{hour|day|week} - Get the top ten performing currencies for a given time period.

+/daily-losers/{hour|day|week} Get the ten worst performing currencies for a given time period.

 # Application Setup:

 Create a MySQL database for the application to use, and import the structure from the sql/crytocoins.sql file.